Seneliux/librephotos-semi-docker/README.md

 - backend
 - redis

 it is enough just 2 of them: backend and frontend.
-All other services - database, caching, proxy - can use on the host machine or even the remote servers.
+All other services - database, caching, proxy - can use on the host machine or even on the remote servers.
 Questionable is even the docker proxy service in the fully dockerized librephotos version - librephotos can be accessed directly on the port 3000 without proxy.

 ## Pros